LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/AdvancedIntegrations/implementing-a-web-view-integration.md

 ### React to the submitted data in the bot

 When we called the Web View Integration API upon submitting the form, we passed a “message” parameter with a value of “request successful.”
-This “message” can be used to trigger a dialog.
+This “message” can be used in the dialog flow.
 You can see in the images below that we have a custom rule to pattern match the message that we sent.

 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/guideWebView_react_a.png">
 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/guideWebView_react_b.png">